nuuuwan/news_lk3_data/README.md

 ---

-### Jeep driver arrested following tragic bus accident in Ella
+### SUV driver arrested following tragic bus accident in Ella

 *2025-09-05 07:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/112196/jeep-driver-arrested-following-tragic-bus-accident-in-ella-) · `en`

-The driver of the jeep involved in the collision with a bus in Ella has been arrested, police confirmed.
+The driver of the SUV vehicle involved in the collision with a bus in Ella has been arrested, police confirmed.

 The accident occurred last evening (04) at around 9:00 p.m., when a bus travelling towards Wellawaya collided with an oncoming jeep and the road’s iron fence between the 23rd and 24th Km Post in the Ella Police Division, before plunging into a 1,000-foot precipice.